nickwrightdev/swiftui100/Day036/README.md

 # Day 36
 Projects are going to get bigger, starting with Project #7 which is called *iExpense.*

+An example project is included with all of these examples as well.
 ### @State only works with structs
 SwiftUI's @State property wrapper is designed for simple data local to the current view.
 As soon as you want to share this data between views it stops being useful!